zacharylove/discord-bot/README.md

 The main features of the bot are:
  - Wordle Tracking: Parses and maintains a database of wordle results pasted into chat and generates detailed statistics and local/global leaderboards.
+ - Starboard/Hall of Shame: Collects messages which have received a configurable number of reactions and immortalizes them in their own channel.
  - Roleplay: Has context-based commands to enhance interactions and drive conversations between users
  - Utility: Provides relevant and unique functionalities that (hopefully) have minimal feature overlap with other more popular bots